gittyeric/elastic-ecs/README.md

 1. Clone this repository and ensure you have Node.js version 10 or above installed.
 2. Use a terminal to cd into the rot of this repo.
 3. Change the version in `package.json` to match the ECS version you want to build against, plus an extra zero such as `1.7.0`.
-4. Set the ECS git branch to the same version as an environment variable, like `ECS_VERSION=1.7` on Linux systems.
+4. Change the ECS branch version number in `package.json` under the `build-types` script and make sure it matches the version from step 3, but without the last number, ex. `1.7`.
 5. Run `npm install` to install dependencies.
 6. Run `npm run build` to build the type definitions.
 7. Open a Pull Request for me if it's the latest ECS version or copy index.ts to your project.